 Payday loans in New Mexico are far from helpful for residents in need.
 Lenders have found ways around consumer protection legislation in order to provide high interest loans.
 On top of that, payday lenders in New Mexico are moving to the Internet to provide even higher interest loans.
 Instead of allowing these loopholes and high interest rates, New Mexico legislature needs to move toward improved rules and regulations to better protect consumers from predatory lending.

 How to Report a Lender in New Mexico

-If you have been harassed, or experience a payday or title lender that does not follow the New Mexico laws, it is important to report them.
+If you have been harassed or have experienced a payday or title lender that does not follow the New Mexico laws, it is important to report them.
 By filing a complaint with the New Mexico Financial Institutions Division, you can help take steps toward improving rules and regulations in New Mexico against predatory lending.

-Top file a complaint, download the complaint form and email it to the proper industry manager below:
+To file a complaint, download the complaint form that you can find here and email it to the proper industry manager below:

 - State Chartered Banks and Trust Companies – Rebecca.firstname.lastname@example.org

 - State Chartered Credit Unions and Endowed Cemeteries – email@example.com